crosssenses/mediating-machines/src/pages/index.md

   disclaimer:
     heading: Disclaimer
     text: >-
-      This website is provided by the Graduate Institute of International and Development Studies, Geneva.
+      This website is maintained by the Graduate Institute of International and Development Studies, Geneva.
 A full disclaimer can be found on [the institut's
       website](https://graduateinstitute.ch/privacy_policy#Disclaimer).